CFDHubUserGuide/UserGuide/Software.rst

 .. code-block:: console

-   $ spack install --no-checksum --keep-stage amgx@2.3.0%gcc@9.3.0 cuda_arch=70 ^openmpi@4.1.5+cuda cuda_arch=70 ^hwloc+cuda cuda_arch=70
+   spack install --no-checksum --keep-stage amgx@2.3.0%gcc@9.3.0 cuda_arch=70 ^openmpi@4.1.5+cuda cuda_arch=70 ^hwloc+cuda cuda_arch=70 > log.amgx230_gcc930 &

+A good practice is to write this command to a file (eventually named ``amgx230_gcc930``) so you can keep track of the submitted command and track of the log file.
+To submit the command just type ``./amgx230_gcc930`` and you will be able to read the log file by typing ``tail -f log.amgx230_gcc930``.
+You can use these files in a separated folder (for example "installations").

-To verify that the installation works, copy the file matrix.mtx located in /spack-stage/<amgx-stage>/spack-src/examples (your source folder) to the folder spack/opt/spack/linux-centos7-cascadelake/gcc-9.3.0/<amgx>/lib/examples, then move to folder spack/opt/spack/linux-centos7-cascadelake/gcc-9.3.0/<amgx>/lib (your installation folder) and type:
+To verify that the amgx installation works, copy the file matrix.mtx located in /spack-stage/<amgx-stage>/spack-src/examples (your source folder) to the folder spack/opt/spack/linux-centos7-cascadelake/gcc-9.3.0/<amgx>/lib/examples, then move to folder spack/opt/spack/linux-centos7-cascadelake/gcc-9.3.0/<amgx>/lib (your installation folder) and type:

 .. code-block:: console

-   $  examples/amgx_capi -m examples/matrix.mtx -c configs/core/CG_DILU.json
+   examples/amgx_capi -m examples/matrix.mtx -c configs/core/CG_DILU.json

 Below, a list of useful commands:

 .. code-block:: console

-   $ spack uninstall <package_name> # uninstalls package
+   spack uninstall <package_name> # uninstalls package
-   $ spack load <package_name> # you might need to load a software before using it
-   $ spack env create <env_name> # creates environment, useful when dealing with a large number of installations with multiple compilers
-   $ spack env list # lists all environments
-   $ spacktivate <env_name> # activates environment
-   $ spack env status # shows current environment
-   $ despacktivate # deactivates environment
-   $ spack add <package_name> # adds package to current environment, must be done before installation
-   $ spack remove <package_name> # removes package from current environment, must be done before uninstallation
-   $ spack find -ldf # lists all the installed packages, showing how the dependencies are linked
+   spack load <package_name> # you might need to load a software before using it spack env create <env_name> # creates environment, useful when dealing with a large number of installations with multiple compilers spack env list # lists all environments spacktivate <env_name> # activates environment spack env status # shows current environment despacktivate # deactivates environment spack add <package_name> # adds package to current environment, must be done before installation spack remove <package_name> # removes package from current environment, must be done before uninstallation spack find -ldf # lists all the installed packages, showing how the dependencies are linked